 How they resist depends.
 They might protest and argue, hoping to persuade us to change policy.
 Or they might avoid direct conflict, and disobey us on the sly.
 But either way, they judge our authority to be illegitimate.
 We simply don’t have the right to interfere.

-Understanding this can help us re-evaluate our priorities, and find more effective ways to inspire cooperation from our kids.
+Understanding this can help us re-evaluate our priorities, and find more effective -- and less confrontational -- ways to inspire cooperation from our kids.
 Let's take a closer look at the evidence.

 You might have a certain predisposition to trust authority figures, or a maybe you tend to question them.
-But either way, you have to admit this is a silly question.
-That’s because you don’t respond the same way in every situation.
+But either way, I'm betting you take a nuanced approach.
+You don't respond the same way in every situation.
 It depends.

 What rule is the authority trying to enforce?
 If the rule corresponds with your own moral principles, or otherwise seems reasonable and within the authority's jurisdiction, you're likely to comply.
 The zookeeper tells you not to rattle the door of the lion's cage, so you don't.
 The museum docent tells you not to touch the painting, so you don't.